la2050/archive/_projects/2016/represent-free-acting-media-arts-school-for-diverse-media-makers.md

   - Infrastructure (building/space/vehicles etc.)
   - Technical infrastructure (computers etc.)
   - Network/relationship support
+project_description: >-
+  Represent will create Represent School of Acting & Media Arts – a new LA-based arts establishment training aspiring, diverse media makers for employment in the entertainment industry free of charge.
+We will provide professional technical training in acting, TV, screen & playwriting, & filmmaking.
+  Additionally, we will give students opportunities to produce their own projects, showcase their talents, and connect them with industry mentors and agents to jumpstart their careers.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Minority- and women-owned firms"]